translate/pootle/docs/server/installation.rst

    (env) $ cd pootle
    (env) $ pip install .

-.. note:: If you want your install to be live use ``pip install -e .`` in this case any changes your make in the checkout will be available to Pootle.
+Alternatively, if you want your install to be live use ``pip install -e .``.
+In this case any changes your make in the repository will be available to Pootle.

 .. _installation#initializing_the_configuration: